Growing stone fruits in the home garden

 Apricots are soft and tender, both in terms of fruit and personality.

-Peaches love warmth more than the other stone fruits, and so are the most limited in cultivars that can be grown in Minnesota.
+Peaches love warmth more than the other stone fruits, and so are the most limited in varieties that can be grown in Minnesota.

 |Moongold (1960)||Good to fair||to 15 feet||Sungold||Late July||Medium size, sweet, juicy, freestone fruit.
 Earlier than Sungold.|